nerdcave-support/nerdmaps-for-scum/README.md

 * Windows:
    (Not tested.)
 Ensure the web server user has read access to the SaveFiles directory and its files.

-* Once permissions are set:
-   Set $dbPath in coords.php to the direct path of SCUM.db on your server.

 * To use crontab to bypass permission issues (copies SCUM.db once a minute):
 ```bash
    sudo crontab -e